 How to Tell if You Have Anxiety Lightheadedness

-One of the problems with intense anxiety is that it can be hard to tell the difference between anxiety and a health condition.
-Unfortunately, the symptoms are identical, which is why only a doctor can diagnose your current health.
+One of the problems with intense anxiety is that it can be hard to tell the difference between anxiety and a different underlying medical condition.
+Unfortunately, certain medical conditions (including neurological or cardiac issues) might produce symptoms that closely resemble those of an anxiety disorder.
+For this reason, it’s important to be seen by a doctor who can rule out possible underlying medical conditions.

 Hyperventilation and Feeling Light Headed

-When your body experiences anxiety, it triggers the fight or flight system, which is the system designed to prepare your body for rapid movement.
-One of the symptoms is breathing quickly.
-It's not 100% clear why breathing quickly is advantageous from a biological perspective, but the most likely reasons include:
+When your body experiences anxiety, it triggers the fight or flight system, which is the reflex designed to prepare your body for rapid action in order to evade threats.
+One of the symptoms is breathing rapidly.
+It's not 100% clear why breathing fast is advantageous from a biological perspective, but the most likely reasons include:

 - Breathing quickly helps your heart move blood around the important muscles and organs.

-- Breathing quickly reduces carbon dioxide in the blood stream so that when you start to run you are able to handle the creation of more Co2.
+- Breathing quickly reduces carbon dioxide in the bloodstream so that when you start to run you can handle the creation of more Co2.

 That latter point is important.
-Studies have shown that by hyperventilating and depleting yourself of carbon dioxide, you can do things like hold your breath for longer, and potentially run away from predators for longer.
-(Note: There are dangers to hyperventilating on purpose, so don't try it)
+Studies have shown that by hyperventilating and depleting yourself of carbon dioxide, you can do things like hold your breath for longer, and potentially run away from predators or other threats.
+(Note: There are dangers to hyperventilating on purpose, so don't try it).

 People often mistake hyperventilation for breathing too little oxygen.
 However, the opposite is true.
 In reality, hyperventilation is the act of breathing out too much carbon dioxide.
 Every time you exhale you breathe out Co2, and when you exhale too quickly, you breathe out more than you create.
-Eventually your body is left with almost no carbon dioxide as a result of hyperventilation.
+Eventually, your body is left with too little carbon dioxide in the bloodstream as a result of hyperventilation.

 Other Causes of Lightheadedness

 Lightheadedness may also be a perceived symptom.
 During anxiety attacks, weakness around the body is common, and it can be hard to hold on to thoughts.
-The body may also use up a lot of its energy and develop somewhat of a tunnel vision.
+The body may also use up a lot of its energy and cause you to feel weak from head to toe.
+It is also possible to develop tunnel vision as a result of blood flowing away from the eyes and towards the muscles.
 All of these types of symptoms can create this feeling as though your body is getting ready to collapse.

 Fear Compounding Fear

-Making matters worse is that the feeling of lightheadedness can actually cause its own fear.
-It's not uncommon during the height of anxiety when your heartbeat is beating quickly and your mind is going a mile a minute to feel as though your lightheadedness is a sign that you're about to die, or at the very least that something terrible is in the process of happening to you.
+Making matters worse is that the feeling of lightheadedness can cause fear.
+It's not uncommon, during the height of anxiety when your heart is beating quickly and your mind is going a mile a minute, to interpret your lightheadedness is a sign that you're about to die of suffer some sort of serious medical ailment.
+In other words, you may assume that something terrible is happening to you, from a medical perspective.

 This type of reaction can create even more fear, making it much harder to control your anxiety and prevent it from spiraling out of control.